Frequently Asked Questions

 HRO is fortunate to be able to perform all four of our annual concerts in the beautiful and historic Sanders Theatre in Memorial Hall.
 Most of our rehearsals are in Sanders Theatre as well, although we occasionally rehearse in Lowell Lecture Hall.

 Does HRO tour?

 Yes, indeed!
 HRO has had a long-standing tradition of touring.
 Last summer, HRO embarked on a tour to the South American country of Argentina!
-Over the past four decades, the ensemble has embarked upon successful tours of Korea, Mexico, Canada, the former Soviet Union, East Asia, Central Europe, Italy, and various other locations here in the US.
+Over the past four decades, the ensemble has successfully toured Korea, Mexico, Canada, the former Soviet Union, East Asia, Central Europe, Italy, and various other locations here in the US.
 Our most recent trips have been to the Philippines and South Korea in 2015, the Middle East in 2013, and Cuba in the summer of 2011.
 Generally, tours occur once every two to three years, usually in June following commencement exercises.

 What does HRO play?